beatlevic/beatletech/_posts/2015-02-11-coursera-courses.markdown

 completed and recommended, thereby making it interesting candidate.
 Having finished a similar course (in Java) during my study at Delft University I thought this course would be a walk in the park and a good playground for testing the waters with Julia and Rust.
-At the same time I was starting with the "Bioinformatics Algorithms" class, which also focussed on implementing algorithms, but in the domain of biology (more on Bioinformatics later).
+At the same time I was starting with the "Bioinformatics Algorithms" class, which also focused on implementing algorithms, but in the domain of biology (more on Bioinformatics later).
 Both courses I started with Julia.

 I can honestly say that I really like the Julia language, which was born out of its creators wish to